cees10101/hello-world/README.md

 # hello-world
-getting to know github today
+getting to know github today and a comment